The infinite Viterbi alignment and decay-convexity: Abstract

 \section{Abstract}

-The Viterbi process is the limiting maximum a-posteriori estimate of the unobserved path in a hidden Markov model as the length of the time horizon grows.
-The existence of such a process suggests that approximate estimation using optimization algorithms which process data segments in parallel may be accurate.
-For models on state-space $\mathbb{R}^{d}$ satisfying a new ``decay-convexity'' condition, we develop an approach to existence of the Viterbi process via fixed points of ordinary differential equations in a certain infinite dimensional Hilbert space.
-Bounds on the distance to the Viterbi process show that approximate estimation via parallelization can indeed be accurate and scaleable to high-dimensional problems because the rate of convergence to the Viterbi process does not necessarily depend on $d$.
-The results are applied to a factor model with stochastic volatility and a model of neural population activity.
+The infinite Viterbi alignment is the limiting maximum a-posteriori estimate of the unobserved path in a hidden Markov model as the length of the time horizon grows.
+For models on state-space $\mathbb{R}^{d}$ satisfying a new ``decay-convexity'' condition, we develop an approach to existence of the infinite Viterbi alignment in an infinite dimensional Hilbert space.
+Quantitative bounds on the distance to the Viterbi process, which are the first of their kind, are derived and used to illustrate how approximate estimation via parallelization can be accurate and scaleable to high-dimensional problems because the rate of convergence to the infinite Viterbi alignment does not necessarily depend on $d$.
+The results are applied to approximate estimation via parallelization and a model of neural population activity.